Baseline: Operation-Based Evolution and Versioning of Data: Operationalized Queries

 For example, we can transfer the prior example query on the normalized database back into the original unnormalized database we started with in Figure~\ref{fig:tables-single}.
 Doing so retracts the \textsf{Define} operation backwards through the \textsf{Split} operation that normalized the database (ignoring the deduping \textsf{move} because it is a value operation that doesn't affect the schema).
 Retracting a formula definition simply retracts its timeline of operations.
 Thus the formula's \textsf{Join} operation retracts through the database branch's \textsf{Split} operation, which cancels out into a \textsf{noop}, which is dropped from the formula.
 The formula's \textsf{deletePresent} operations retracts without change.
 The result of the transfer is executed on the original database:

 which defines a query to filter the pending orders from the unnormalized orders table.

 Forward rewriting is more complicated.
 It occurs when a formula definition is transferred into a branch containing type differences (i.e., schema changes).
 Forward rewriting is also done on all formulas within a database whenever a type operation is executed.
 To transfer a formula forward through a type operation its \textit{inverse} (Appendix~\ref{undo}) is prepended to the formula.
-The intuition here is that the query was written to apply to the old schema, so to preserve its meaning in the new schema we must first convert the schema back again \footnote{This naive algorithm would clutter up the formula with irrelevant schema changes.
-We simplify them out by retracting the original formula back through them as much as possible, retaining only those schema changes the formula is dependent upon.}.
+The intuition here is that the query was written to apply to the old schema, so to preserve its meaning in the new schema we must first convert the schema back again.
 For example if we were to transfer the prior backported query forward again through the \textsf{Split} operation then the inverse operation \textsf{Join} would be prepended to the \textsf{deletePresent} operation, correctly reconstructing the original query.

+\begin{casestudy} This example of query rewriting is a partial solution to the challenge problem \textbf{Code Co-evolution for Extract Entity}~\cite{challenge-problems}.
+A complete solution would first require a fully general query language.
+In particular, selection was handled as a special case of testing for blank values; in general a language of predicates is needed.
+We conjecture that just as queries can be seen as timelines of operations, so can pure functional expressions, as a series of imperative operations on a result value.
+The hope is that by consistently using timelines as the mechanism of language abstraction the semantics of operational transfer through these timelines would provide refactoring and rewriting ``for free''. \end{casestudy}

+\begin{casestudy} \citet{curino08} first introduced \textit{Schema Modification Operations} using the example of a complex Wikipedia schema evolution.
+It used selection operations with predicates as discussed above.
+It also involved making a temporary copy of a table and unioning with another table.
+Baseline currently does not have either of those operations.
+They appear straightforward with the caveat that changes to a copy can't be retracted into the original without breaking the roundtrip law. \end{casestudy}